The following post is from Angie of Many Little Blessings: Planning a Homeschool Calendar with Six-Week Terms

 - Second term: the end of September to the first couple of days of November

 - Third term: the middle of November through just before Christmas

 - Fourth term: the first full week of January through the middle of February

 - Fifth term: the end of February through the first week of April

 - Sixth term: the last full week of April through somewhere in the middle to end of May (leaving some flexibility for when we would actually get to the 180th official day)

 - Breaks: throughout the summer, one week in September, one week in November, a two-week winter break, a one-week break in February, and a two-week Spring Break in April

 Other Alternate School Calendars

-If you are in a state or country that requires attendance records for your homeschooler, but you would like to move away from a traditional school calendar, you might benefit from our six week/six terms approach.
-However, here are some other alternate school calendar ideas based on public schools that practice year round schooling:
+If you are in a state or country that requires attendance records for your homeschooler but would like to move away from a traditional school calendar, you might benefit from our six-week/six terms approach.
+However, here are some other alternate school calendar ideas based on public schools that practice year-round schooling: